riccardo-negri/ing-sw-2022-Mello-Montanari-Negri/README.md

 ```
 in the root of the project.

-On Windows sometimes the tests of the server might fail.
+On Windows and MacOS sometimes the tests of the server might fail.
 To avoid to run the tests of the server execute
 ```bash
 mvn -Dtest=!ConnectTest,!EndGameTest,!LobbiesTest,!MovesTest,!PortTest,!SavesManagerTest package
 ```